Private Brokerage versus Professional Employer Organization (PEO)

 Service Service Service

-Brokers work with you, around your schedule to come up with the best benefits solution for your business.
+Brokers work with you, around your schedule to come up with the best health insurance benefits solution for your business.
 At IXSolutions we believe every business, no matter the size or yearly revenue, should have access to affordable health and ancillary insurance benefits.

 We handle your employee benefits administration process, offer more choices and save you money.
 How?
 Through our service focused culture and one stop shop employee benefits platform.